-Independent System Operator (ISO): A non-profit entity established by AB1890 to operate the transmission system in a safe reliable manner; one form of a Regional Transmission Organization
+California Independent System Operator (CAISO): A non-profit entity established by AB1890 to operate the transmission system in a safe reliable manner.
+The CAISO does not own the transmission system, but was established to eliminate the possibility that the utility owners would discriminate in access to the transmission system in favor of retained generation or affiliated companies.

-Interconnection: In a competitive power producer context, the point a t which the transmission lines carrying the electricity output of a power facility connects with the utility grid, usually the local utilities nearest substation.
+Interconnection: The point a t which the generation facility connects to the transmission or distribution lines.
+Interconnection facilities are typically constructed to the utility’s specifications at the expense of the generator or customer.

-Investor Owner Utility (IOU): a utility entity whose assets are owned by investors
+Investor Owner Utility (IOU): a public utility entity providing retail services whose assets are owned by investors.
+Examples include Pacific Gas & Electric Company (“PG&E”), Southern California Edison Company (“SCE”) and San Diego Gas & Electric Company (“SDG&E”).
+IOUs are distinct from other forms of utility companies such as irrigation districts and municipal utilities.
+IOU retail services are regulated by the CPUC.

-Load: an end-use device or an end-use customer that receives power from the electric system.
-Load should not be confused with Demand, which is the measure of power that a Load receives or requires.
+Load: a generic term typically describing an operating machine or other source of power consumption.
+Interconnected load imposes demand on the electric system when it operates.

-Load Serving Entities (LSE): Utilities, marketers or aggregators who provide electric power to a large number of end-use customers.
+Load Serving Entities (LSE): Public utilities, electric service providers, marketers or aggregators who provide electric power to consumers.

-Local Publicly Owned Electric Utilities: a municipal corporation, a municipal utility district, an irrigation district, or a joint power authority (which can include one or more of the agencies mention above) furnishing electric services over its own transmission facilities, or furnishing electric service over its own or its members' distribution system
+Local Publicly Owned Electric Utilities: a municipal corporation, a municipal utility district, an irrigation district, an electric cooperative or a joint power authority (which can include one or more of the agencies listed above) furnishing electric services over its own transmission or distribution facilities.

-Long-Term Fixed Price Contract: a bilateral transaction often for an extended period of time at a set amount.
-For example these contracts may be 1 year, 5 years, 10 years and could be for peak (Hours ending 7-22) or off-peak (Hours ending 1-6 and 23, 24) hours or a full day contract.
+Long-Term Fixed Price Contract: a bilateral transaction with a term that often extendes for a significant period at a predetermined price.
+For example, a long-term fixed price contract may run for 1 year, 5 years, or 10 years and could provide power of all hours of the day or some portion of the day such as the peak period (hours ending 7-22) or off-peak period (hours ending 1-6 and 23, 24).
+Long-term fixed price contracts provide greater pricing and supply stability as compared with reliance on the last-minute “spot” markets.

-Market Clearing Price: the price at a location at which supply equals demand--all demand at or above this price has been satisfied, and all supply at or below this price has been purchased
+Market Clearing Price: a price for energy or Ancillary Services established through a competitive process by demand and supply bids.
+The Market Clearing Price is established by the point of intersection between the cumulative demand bid curve and the supply bid curve for the applicable hour.

-Must Take Resources: generation resources including QF generating units, nuclear units, and pre-existing power purchase contracts with minimum energy take requirements that are dispatched by the ISO before PX or Direct Access Generation.
+Must Take Resources: generation resources owned or controlled by the IOUs that do not directly participate in the competitive marketplace, but which are included as part of the utility’s supply portfolio.
+Such resources were secured by the utilities prior to restructuring and include QF generating units, nuclear units, and pre-existing power purchase contracts with minimum energy take requirements.
+Certain assets were provided must take status to avoid a host of issues associated with contract abrogation or similar ratemaking problems.

-NERC: North American Electric Reliability Council
+NERC: North American Electric Reliability Council, a voluntary association established to develop standards for the reliable operation of interconnected utility control areas.

-Obligation to Serve: a regulatory obligation of a utility to provide electric planning services for all customers and to assure adequate supply of electricity now and in the future
+Obligation to Serve: a traditional regulatory obligation associated with the granting of a monopoly service franchise which requires a utility to provide electric services for all customers and to assure adequate supply of electricity now and in the future.
+California’s industry restructuring efforts has modified the IOUs’ obligation to serve as to power supplies, but has maintained that obligation as to distribution (wires) services.

-Outage: refer to Contingency
+Outage: the loss of operating ability of a resource, either as part of a planned maintenance program, or due to an unplanned (“forced”) event.
+See also, Contingency.